mykelalvis/FATESRD/Other/venture-city.md

 You are what you want to be.

 **Basic Shape-Shifting:** You can change your form into that of any creature.
-You can use [[Will]] to [[create advantage]] of [Creature Form].
+You can use [[Will]] to [[Create Advantage]] of [Creature Form].
 The opposition is generally Fair (+2), though it increases for particularly large or small shapes and for complex transformations like a swarm of bees.
 Your new shape persists until you decide to end it or get taken out.

 ### Enhancements